karthikpothineni/go-worker/README.md

 go-worker
 ==========
-Go Worker spawns multiple workers for pulling and processing the SQS events
+Go Worker for spawning workers to achieve parallel processing